-- granted to employees; - (c) regarding the establishment of a body to advise the Minister on any matter referred to in paragraph (a), its composition, functions and procedures, the remuneration of its members and any other matter necessary for its proper functioning; - (d) regarding a power for chairpersons of disciplinary hearings to summon employees and other persons as witnesses, to cause an oath or affirmation to be administered by them, to examine them, and to call for the production of books, documents and other objects, and travel, subsistence and other costs and other fees for witnesses; - (e) regarding minimum reporting requirements and the format thereof; - (f) reporting on the implementation of this Act and the review for appropriateness and effectiveness of this Act; - (g) regarding any matter required or permitted by this Act to be prescribed; - (h) in general, regarding any matter necessary to prescribe for the proper implementation or administration of this Act. - (2) The Minister must make regulations insofar as they apply to municipal institutions after consultation with the Minister responsible for local government and national organised local government. - (3)(a) Different regulations may be made to suit the varying requirements of particular categories of institutions, or of particular categories of employees, or of particular kinds of employment in institutions. - (b) When making regulations under subsection (1), the Minister must take into account the nature and functions of different institutions or categories of institutions, as envisaged in section 195(6) of the Constitution. - (4) If in the Minister's opinion good cause is shown, the Minister may grant an exemption from any regulation contemplated in subsection (1), including with retrospective effect.
+- (b) regarding unauthorised or erroneously granted remuneration and other benefits granted to employees; (c) regarding the establishment of a body to advise the Minister on any matter referred to in paragraph (a), its composition, functions and procedures, the remuneration of its members and any other matter necessary for its proper functioning; (d) regarding a power for chairpersons of disciplinary hearings to summon employees and other persons as witnesses, to cause an oath or affirmation to be administered by them, to examine them, and to call for the production of books, documents and other objects, and travel, subsistence and other costs 10 and other fees for witnesses; - (e) regarding minimum reporting requirements and the format thereof; - (f) reporting on the implementation of this Act and the review for appropriateness and effectiveness of this Act;

+- (g) regarding any matter required or permitted by this Act to be prescribed; - (h) in general, regarding any matter necessary to prescribe for the proper implementation or administration of this Act. - (2) (a) The Minister must make regulations insofar as they apply to municipal institutions after consultation with the Minister responsible for local government and with the concurrence of national organised local government. - (b) If the national organised local government does not so concur within 60 days after receipt of the proposed regulations, the Minister may make the regulations without such concurrence. - (3) (a) Different regulations may be made to suit the varying requirements of particular categories of institutions, or of particular categories of employees, or of 25 particular kinds of employment in institutions. - (b) When making regulations, the Minister must take into account- - (i) the nature and functions of different institutions or categories of institutions, as envisaged in section 195(6) of the Constitution; and - (ii) any applicable directions given by the Public Service Commission in terms of 30 section 196(4)(d) of the Constitution, read with section 8B of the Public Service Commission Act, 1997 (Act No. 46 of 1997). - (4) If in the Minister's opinion good cause is shown, the Minister may grant an exemption from any regulation, including with retrospective effect.